This article was updated: Feb. 20th, 2023

 If the driver is convicted, the Illinois Secretary of State will extend the suspension period.
 This additional suspension period is often for a year, or even more.
 Unfortunately, it is often not possible to shorten this suspension period if the conviction has already occurred.
 For this reason, it is extremely important that you retain an experienced traffic lawyer and know your defenses if charged with Driving On A Suspended License.

 A recent DUI arrest

-It is common for an Illinois driver’s license to be suspended after they are arrested for DUI.
+It is common for an IL driver’s license status to be suspended after they are arrested for DUI.
 If the driver took a chemical test (breathalyzer, blood test, or urine test) and was over the legal limit, their license will likely be suspended for a 6-month period.

 If the driver refused to take a chemical test, it may be suspended for 12-months.